sergiocorreia/panflute/docs/source/code.rst

      2. By replacing the entire list: ``e.contents = other_items``

-     We deal with the first problem with wrapping the list of items with an Items class of type :class:`collections.MutableSequence`.
+     We deal with the first problem with wrapping the list of items with a ListContainer class of type :class:`collections.MutableSequence`.
      This class updates the ``.parent`` attribute to elements returned through ``__getitem__`` calls.